CSC510-G35-Fall2022/Mental_Health/INSTALL.md

 npm install dotenv --save
 ```

+3. Copy the GuildId for the server by right clicking on the discord server, then Copy ID.
+Add this ID in line 19 of the `main.js` file.

-3. Run the main.js file
+4. Run the `main`.js file
    `node main.js`

 ### Run Style Check